DrydenDev/spirits-night/feature-list.md

 - [ ] Spirit island "text" causes lots of key issues in React
 - [x] Make spirit random/today redirect to permanent slug, and permalink copy to clipboard
 - [x] Add basic nav between pages
+- [ ] Add navbbar at top instead of pure links
+- [x] Add spirit charts showing what they're good at
+- [ ] Add playstyle description to each spirit
+- [ ] Add tags to each spirit for things like elements, strengths,, etc
+- [ ] Tool to select spirits you like and find commonalities in playstyles?
+- [ ] Add ability to filter spirits by complexity and attributes
+- [ ] Add ability to search spirits/adversaries quickly with slash command